 Have you ever made a leaf garland with your kids?

 If you haven’t, I certainly would encourage you to try.
-Everyone has the opportunity at least once a year to find gloriously big leaves to provide your children as a canvas for a spectacular display around your home.
+Take the opportunity this year to find gloriously big leaves, and provide your children with a canvas for a spectacular display around your home.

 The benefits of making a leaf garland

-- They last quite a long time, both inside and out.
+- They last quite a long time, both indoors and outdoors.

-- Children gain valuable skills painting on a different surfaces other than paper.
+- Children gain valuable skills painting on surfaces other than paper.

 Making a leaf garland

 - Go outside and collect some beautiful leaves with your child.
 Take your time enjoying the surroundings and discuss the different types of leave you see.
 Chat about colours, shapes and sizes.

 - Bring them back home and set up an area with all the materials in front of your child.